Can I Qualify For Florida Mortgage Loans With Bad Credit?

 - This can show an out of control borrower which creates a larger risk of default

-- So the more inquiries you have can cause your score can do down
+- So the more inquiries consumer have can cause score to go down

 Q: Will A Repossession Affect Me Qualifying For FHA Florida Mortgage Loans?

-- A auto repossession does not affect you getting a FHA Loan with The Gustan Cho Team at CrossCountry Mortgage
+- A auto repossession does not affect you getting a FHA Loan with The Gustan Cho Team at USA Mortgage

 Q: How Does Chapter 7 And 13 Bankruptcy Affect Qualifying For Mortgage?

-A: You can qualify for a mortgage after a Chapter 7 Bankruptcy and Chapter 13 Bankruptcy:
+A: Borrowers can qualify for a mortgage after a Chapter 7 Bankruptcy and Chapter 13 Bankruptcy:

 - There is a two year waiting period to qualify for a Conventional Loan after a Chapter 13 Bankruptcy and a four year waiting period to qualify for a Conventional Loan after a Chapter 13 dismissal date